JowiAoun/SYSC3303W26-Project/README.txt

 PROJECT DESCRIPTION
 --------------------------------------------------------------------------------
-This project implements a Firefighting Drone System as specified in the SYSC 3033A Winter 2026 Project Specification.
+This project implements a Firefighting Drone System as specified in the SYSC 3303A Winter 2026 Project Specification.
 Iteration 1 focuses on establishing clear communication between three main subsystems:
 1. Fire Incident Subsystem (Producer/Client)
 2. Scheduler (Server/Mediator)
 3. Drone Subsystem (Consumer/Client)

+UML Diagrams for Iteration 1 can be found in Diagrams.pdf.

 FILES INCLUDED
 --------------------------------------------------------------------------------